Insurance for businesses

 Business liability insurance

 Legal disputes can arise at any time.
-Legal protection insurance helps the company defend its interests in the event of conflicts with customers, suppliers or employees, by covering legal and procedural costs.
+Legal protection insurance helps a company defend its interests in the event of conflicts with customers, suppliers, or employees by covering legal and procedural costs.

 Commercial insurance (things)